vgrsec/personal-pihole/macos/README.md

 This uses the offical pihole container on the offical site: https://hub.docker.com/r/pihole/pihole/

+The basics of this were found here: https://www.reddit.com/r/pihole/comments/9k6lzp/run_pihole_on_macos_mojave_with_docker/

 **This has only been tested on MacOS 10.14**

 ## Installation